kypexfly/ai-playground/README.md

 ## AI Playground

-Personal project in which I build and learn the use of LLM and artificial intelligence models of different types.
+Personal project in which I build and learn the use of LLMs and artificial intelligence models of different types.

 > This is a WIP, features are being implemented.

 * LangChain
 * OpenAI
 * HuggingFace
-* And more...
+* And more

+## Features

+* ChatGPT
+* Talk to PDFs
+* Chat Youtube videos
+* Image generation | ?

 ## Tech Stack

 * Next.js 13
 * TypeScript
 * TailwindCSS + Shadcn UI
+* i18n | ?